 For a brief period in the early 2000’s Samick associated themselves with C Bechstein, one of the other brands we have talked about on one of our other brand descriptions.
 That ended in 2009.
 Throughout the years they have tried many other joint ventures which have contributed to the relatively new company’s success.

-As of today, Samick has a focus on their grand pianos and upright pianos.
+As of today, Samick has a focus on their grand pianos and vertical pianos.
 They have used the name vertical piano for their uprights instead of sticking with the much used industry term of upright piano.

 They offer seven different grand piano options.
 Each one is designed for a different purpose and has slightly different features.
 You can find most of their pianos in either a black finish or a brown finish.